Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 MethodProsCons

-Feedly-only workflowSimple, familiar, strong UIManual triage grows with source count
+Feedly-only workflowSimple, familiar, clean UIManual triage grows with source count

 Full migration to alternativeSingle systemMigration cost and relearning